top of page

 ARTICLE 55 The President will vote only in the case of a tie.

-ARTICLE 56 Agendas and minutes of all Annual General Meetings will be entered in records to be kept for that purpose by the Secretary and posted to the Chamber website of available.
+ARTICLE 56 Agendas and minutes of all Annual General Meetings will be entered in records to be kept for that purpose by the Secretary and posted to the Chamber website if available.
 The entry of such minutes will be signed by the person who presides at the meetings at which they are adopted.

 SECTION I: PROPOSING AND AMENDING BYLAWS